 Inspired by their guidance in helping those local farmers to understand their “natural heirloom of arabica”, and their drive to collaboratively produce the best possible green and roasted beans on the market, we traveled to Dalat to speak with Founder and Director, Duy Ho.
-He is someone you might also recognize as co-founder of one of Saigon’s best-loved coffee shops—The Workshop.

 Tell us, where did you get the name The Married Beans?

 In 2009, I graduated as a Hospitality major from my university in Ho Chi Minh City.
 I came to Lam Dong Province as a volunteer to work on a sustainable development project.
 I learnt that Lam Dong has the perfect conditions for coffee cultivation because of its altitude, temperature, and soil.